 Performance anxiety is one good example, because cognitive therapy can show how perfectionism and high expectations make people more prone to thinking they will perform poorly on exams.
 A few simple guidelines from a qualified therapist can help you break these thought patterns.

 The word behavioural can also mean different things.
 In therapy terms, this means practicing things like yoga, breathing exercises, meditation and other physical activities that relax the body, and provide time and space for you to feel in control, more relaxed and be able to think more clearly.
 Is this ‘better’ than cognitive therapy?
 Only you can decide by trying different things out.

 Like many therapies, they work best in conjunction with other therapies, so if you can mix cognitive and behavioural therapies, you will likely get even greater benefit than just using one type.
 If you have tried some of these techniques, a qualified therapist can help take these practices to the next level.

 The International Psychology Clinic

-For more information about how to manage University related stress and strategies to deal with unwanted feelings, book a Consultation with one of our Therapists.
-We offer CBT, Counselling and Psychotherapy for Stress at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.
+For more information about how to manage Stress, book a Consultation with one of our Therapists.
+We offer CBT, Counselling and Psychotherapy for Stress at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan City Life, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.